EdgarOPG/ScrumProyect/README.md

 - [Edgar Omar Peinado García](https://github.com/EdgarOPG)
 - [Gaspar Alberto Quintana Gallegos](https://github.com/gaqg)

-First of all to install depedencies run on terminal:
+First of all to install depedencies run on your terminal:

 `npm install` and `bower install`

-then run the mongo deamon using on your terminal:
+then run the mongo daemon using:

 `sudo mongod`